 • The font should be 9-point Times New Roman.
 Subheadings of the essential items in the Turkish abstract and the English abstract should be in bold font as shown in the sample table.

-• Turkish and English abstracts should be single-spaced and the spacing between the paragraphs should be 0 pt both before and after.
+• The Turkish and English abstracts should be single-spaced, and the spacing between the paragraphs should be 0 pt both before and after.

-• Abstract should be written in a way to state the aim, method, findings, limitations, and authenticity of the research.
+• The abstract should be written to present the aim, method, findings, limitations, and originality of the research.

-• Abstract should be a single paragraph and should not be indented.
+• The abstract should be written as a single paragraph without indentation.

-** NOTE: For research papers written in English, where the authors do not have a good command of the Turkish language or may request language support, the Turkish abstract is added by BUJSS in conformity with the abstract.
+** NOTE: For studies conducted in English, if the authors are not proficient in Turkish or request Turkish language support, the Turkish abstract will be provided by IBUJSS in conformity with the English abstract.

 • The Abstract should follow the English grammar and spelling rules.